Skip to main content

 Epidemiology of Infectious Diseases; Social and Behavioral Aspects of HIV/AIDS; Research Methodology;

-Hongjie Liu is an epidemiology professor and Chair of the Department of Epidemiology and Biostatistics.
-He graduated from UCLA School of Public Health in 2002 with a doctoral degree in epidemiology.
+Hongjie Liu is a Professor of Epidemiology and former Chair of the Department of Epidemiology and Biostatistics.
+He received his doctoral degree in epidemiology from the UCLA School of Public Health in 2002.

-Dr. Liu’s research focuses on social and behavioral aspects of HIV/AIDS, epidemiology of infectious diseases, and research methodology.
-His research expertise includes social and risk networks for HIV infection, stigma, intervention, epidemic modeling, survey methodology (e.g., sampling hidden populations) and advanced analytical techniques (structural equation modeling, actor-partner interdependent modeling and psychometric analysis).
+Dr. Liu’s research focuses on the social and behavioral aspects of HIV/AIDS, infectious disease epidemiology, and research methodology.
+His expertise includes social and risk network analysis for HIV transmission, stigma and intervention research, epidemic modeling, survey methodology (e.g., sampling hidden populations), and advanced analytic methods such as association modeling, structural equation modeling, actor–partner interdependence modeling, and psychometric analysis.

 Doctoral Degree in Epidemiology, 2002